KJacquerie/HomeostaticReset/README.md

 #### Figures

+This folder contains details of the final figures.

+#### Datasheet

-This folder contains details of the final figures as well as the datasheet for each plasticity model.
+This folder contains the datasheet for each plasticity model (equations, parameters, reference and fit on exeperimental data)